AttackPattern/CSharpAnalytics/README.md

 * No throttling of requests to adhere to the limits of Google Analytics (go easy on events for now)
 * No tracking of operating system type or version
 * Campaign tracking has limited use as Windows Store doesn't pass through parameters (iOS has same limitation)
+* Only 5 custom variables session and visitor do not persist, activity is not cleared yet

 Still to do
 -----------
+1. Address custom variable limitations
 1. Other platforms (Windows Phone 7.x & 8, Silverlight, Mono variants)
 1. Google Measurement Protocol support (currently in beta)
 1. E-commerce tracking (Transactions/items coded but untested)